warte67/SDOM/docs/progress.md

   - Refactor `IDisplayObject` to utilize proper scaffolding patterns.
   - Refactor `Factory` to utilize proper scaffolding patterns.
   - Refactor `Core` to utilize proper scaffolding patterns.
+- Add more comprehensive UnitTests to verify that all C++ and LUA bindings are presnet and functional:
   - Add `Group` unit tests to validate Lua all property setting and resource resolution.
   - Add `Button` unit tests to validate Lua all property setting, label access, and event listener behavior.
   - Add `Checkbox` unit tests to validate Lua all property setting, label access, and event listener behavior.